0xPolygonMiden/miden-vm/docs/src/user_docs/assembly/execution_contexts.md

 All programs start executing in a *root* context.
 Thus, the main procedure of a program is always executed in the root context.
 To move execution into a different context, we can invoke a procedure using the `call` instruction.
 In fact, any time we invoke a procedure using the `call` instruction, the procedure is executed in a new context.
 We refer to all non-root contexts as *user contexts*.

-While executing in a user context, we can request some procedures to be executed in the root context.
+While executing in a user context, we can request to execute some procedures in the root context.
 This can be done via the `syscall` instruction.
-The set of procedures which can be invoked via the `syscall` instruction is limited by a [kernel](#kernels) against which a program is compiled.
+The set of procedures which can be invoked via the `syscall` instruction is limited by the [kernel](#kernels) against which a program is compiled.
 Once the procedure called via `syscall` returns, the execution moves back to the user context from which it was invoked.
 The diagram below illustrates this graphically:

 ![context transitions](../../assets/user_docs/assembly/execution_contexts/context_transitions.png)

-### Procedure invocation semantic
+### Procedure invocation semantics
-As mentioned in the [previous section](./code_organization.md), procedures in Miden assembly can be invoked via 3 different instructions: `exec`, `call`, and `syscall`.
+As mentioned in the [previous section](./code_organization.md), procedures in Miden assembly can be invoked via three different instructions: `exec`, `call`, and `syscall`.
 Invocation semantics of `call` and `syscall` instructions are basically the same, the only difference being that the `syscall` instruction can be used only with procedures which are defined in the program's kernel.
 The `exec` instruction is different, and we explain these differences below.

 #### Invoking via `call` and `syscall` instructions
-When a procedure is invoked via a `call` or a `syscall` instruction, the following things happen:
+When a procedure is invoked via a `call` or a `syscall` instruction, the following happens:
 * Execution moves into a different context.
 In case of a `call` instruction, a new user context is created.
 In case of a `syscall` instruction, the execution moves back into the root context.
 * All stack items beyond the 16th item get "hidden" from the invoked procedure.
-That is, from the standpoint of the invoked procedure the stack depth after a `call` or a `syscall` is 16.
+That is, from the standpoint of the invoked procedure, the initial stack depth is set to 16.

-When a procedure returns from a `call` or a `syscall`, the following things happen:
+When a procedure returns from a `call` or a `syscall`, the following happens:
 * Execution moves back to the context from which the procedure was invoked.
 * Stack depth is set to its original depth.
 Before the stack depth is reset, the VM checks if the current stack depth is exactly 16, and fails otherwise.

-Manipulations of the stack depth described above have the following implications:
+The manipulations of the stack depth described above have the following implications:
 - The top 16 elements of the stack can be used to pass parameters and return values between the caller and the callee.
 - Caller's stack beyond the top 16 elements is inaccessible to the callee, and thus, is guaranteed not to change as the result of the call.
 - At the end of its execution, the callee must ensure that stack depth is exactly 16.
-If this is difficult to ensure manually,  [`truncate_stack`](../stdlib/sys.md) procedure can be used to drop all elements from the stack except for the top 16.
+If this is difficult to ensure manually, the [`truncate_stack`](../stdlib/sys.md) procedure can be used to drop all elements from the stack except for the top 16.

 #### Invoking via `exec` instruction
 Procedures invoked via the `exec` instruction, are inlined at their call sites during compilation.
 Thus, from the standpoint of the final program, executing procedures this way is indistinguishable from manually including procedure code in place of the `exec` instruction.
 This also means that procedures invoked via the `exec` instruction are executed in the same context as the caller.